mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

     1. The import statement `import vizro.plotly.express as px` integrates Plotly Express for building figures.

     2. The `first_page` is added to the [`Dashboard`][vizro.models.Dashboard] before building and running it with `Vizro().build(dashboard).run()`.
-    It's important to note that every [`Page`][vizro.models.Page] that you want to display needs to be added to the [`Dashboard`][vizro.models.Dashboard] object.
+    Every [`Page`][vizro.models.Page] that you want to display needs to be added to the [`Dashboard`][vizro.models.Dashboard] object.

 ### 2.2.
 Add further components

 You can combine and arrange various types of `components` on a dashboard page.
 The `components` currently available are [`Card`][vizro.models.Card], [`Graph`][vizro.models.Graph], and [`Button`][vizro.models.Button].
-For more information, refer to the [components](../user-guides/components.md) overview page to find the user guide for each type.
+For more information, refer to the [components](../user-guides/components.md) overview page to find the guide for each type.

-To further enhance the dashboard, the code below adds two further components to the page:
+The code below adds two components to the page:

 * A [`Card`][vizro.models.Card] to insert Markdown text into the dashboard.
 * A [`Graph`][vizro.models.Graph] to illusrate GDP development per continent since 1952 as a bar chart.

 !!! warning "Before you run this code in a Jupyter Notebook"

-    If you are following this tutorial in a Jupyter Notebook, you should restart the kernel before re-evaluating the code.
-This avoids error messages about components already existing in the `model_manager`.
+    If you are following this tutorial in a Jupyter Notebook, you need to restart the kernel each time you evaluate the code.
+If you do not, you will see error messages such as "Components must uniquely map..." because those components already exist from the previous evaluation.

 !!! example "Add components"
     === "Code first component"